EvoEvolver/evomark-framework/README.md

 ```
 em-dev <project name/path>
 ```
 During the run of the development server, all the change of source file will be detected automatically.
-Therefore, you don't need to build it by your self.
+Therefore, you don't need to build it by yourself.

 ## Publish